Richard de Hakebourne

 - Date of Brass:

 - Merton College Chapel, Oxford

-The brass of Richard de Hakebourne has often been illustrated as it is an important and early brass.
-The chapel of Merton College had a number of floriated cross brasses of the fourteenth-century but some of them have disappeared, so the survival of the figurative element of the Hakebourne memorial is very welcome, especially as it appears to be the earliest monument in the chapel.
+The brass of Richard de Hakebourne has often been illustrated.
+It is an important and early brass.
+The chapel of Merton College had a number of floriated cross brasses of the fourteenth century but some of them have disappeared, so the survival of the figurative element of the Hakebourne memorial is very welcome.
+It is now the earliest monument in the chapel.